 What causes pelvic pain in women?

-Pelvic pain can stem from multiple causes and even in the same individual, the pain may be multifactorial in nature.
-In women, pelvic pain may be due to a problem with the uterus, tubes and/or ovaries, the urinary tract and lower intestines (rectosigmoid colon), the pelvic floor muscles and pelvic bones, the tissue that lines the pelvis (peritoneum), the pelvic nerves and blood vessels, the cervix, vagina, and vulva.
+This pain can stem from multiple causes and even in the same individual, the pain may be multifactorial in nature.
+In women, pain in the pelvis may be due to a problem with the uterus, tubes and/or ovaries, the urinary tract and lower intestines (rectosigmoid colon), the pelvic floor muscles and pelvic bones, the tissue that lines the pelvis (peritoneum), the pelvic nerves and blood vessels, the cervix, vagina, and vulva.

 - Ovarian cyst rupture